 Forces War Records ethos has always been not to just supply records of data, but also to add a huge amount of supplementary data to each record.
 When you view a record, you will see not only the record information, but also information on the regiment, unit, base or ship your ancestor served in/on, the battles they may have fought in, information on medals they may have been awarded, photos of their time etc. etc. all painting a picture of what life was really like for you ancestor that a name record simply can't achieve.

-Finally, we also have a Historic Documents Library that already holds over one thousand publications some more than a hundred years old that is automatically cross referenced each time you search for an ancestor or other piece of information on our site, and if anything matches we will show you an article from a publication that also gives you information on your ancestors life.
+Finally, we also have a Historic Documents Library that already holds over two thousand publications some more than a hundred years old that is automatically cross referenced each time you search for an ancestor or other piece of information on our site, and if anything matches we will show you an article from a publication that also gives you information on your ancestors life.

 Subscription to Forces War records costs just £8.95 for four weeks access.
 This gives you full unlimited access to everything we hold.
 We feel this is far fairer than most sites credit system where you quickly run out of credits, and then those credits still have a time limit as well.